 - 1. The Graduate Application for Admission, - 2.
 Two official copies of transcripts from all accredited colleges/universities attended, - 3.
-All applicants must submit a \$25.00 application fee using a money order. - 4.
+Out-of-state and international students must submit a non-refundable \$25 application fee to the Graduate School with the application. - 4.
 Immunization Record showing proof of immunization compliance for measles and rubella, if born after Dec.
 1957.